 Hope you liked this conclusion on Green Tea versus Black Tea.

 Conclusion: Green tea and black tea both come from the same plant just the processing and harvesting of the leaf are different.
-Both teas have health benefits if you drink it in a correct way.
+Both teas have health benefits if you drink it in the correct way.
 Comment down below which tea is your favorite and why.